edgarklerks/streetking/Readme.md

 Documentation of these are done elsewhere.
 At the moment in a serie mails.
 This can be better.

 The main datatype are InRule, this is a data type, which emulates a dynamic typesystem and can even encode Abstract Datatypes as binary.
-A subset is isomorphic to JSON and YAML and can be made isomorphic to XML.
+A subset is isomorphic to JSON, SqlValue and YAML and can be made isomorphic to XML.
 This means it doesn't lose information between conversion between different types.

 This means for example: